Your global flight plan filing solution.A Kenmore Crew Leasing, Inc. company.

 In the Iceland, Greenland, and Canada regions your flight plan will usually be accepted and changed by ATC if you file an invalid route or off of preferred routing airways.

 From the list of stored flight plans, you can click [brief] to generate a weather briefing in a new window.
 Pop-up blockers must be disabled for this to work.
-EuroFPL doesn't do any ads except the banner ads so you can feel safe about allowing our wx briefings and nav-logs to load in a new window.
+EuroFPL doesn't display any ads except the simple banner ads, so you can feel safe about allowing our wx briefings and nav-logs to load in a new window.

 Filed flight plans will be marked with an orange FILED indicator.
 You can not delete these flight plans until they are closed or cancelled via the Filing Manager.